 - The recipient server is overly busy or is currently rejecting messages for a short time

-To check the reason for a bounce on a specific address, visit the Contact's Activity feed or your Dashboard Activity feed.
+To check the reason for a bounce on a specific address, visit the Contact's Activity Feed or your Sales Dashboard Activity feed.
 This is the exact message we have been given from your recipient's server as to why they rejected your email.

 From Contact's Activity Feed